 The Doctor of Nursing Practice (DNP) is similar to other practice doctorates such as the MD, JD and PharmD.
 The American Association of Colleges of Nursing has called for the adoption by 2015 of the DNP as the terminal nursing practice degree.

 You can enter the DNP as a post-Bachelor of Science in Nursing (BSN) student or a post-master’s (nursing) student.
 Part-time and full-time options are available.

 - The BSN-DNP curriculum is a 74-89 credits depending upon the practice specialty selected.

 - The MS (Nursing)-DNP curriculum to become a nurse practitioner (NP) is 71-74 credits depending upon the practice specialty selected.
 Most students will be able to transfer coursework to reduce the total number of credits needed to complete degree requirements.

-- The MS-DNP curriculum for those who already are NPs is a 43-credit program.
+- The MS-DNP curriculum for those who already are NPs or CRNAs is a 43-credit program.